Friendly-Neighborhood/FullstackAssignment/README.md

 ### Step-by-step guide to run the API

-1. Download source code from the repositroy - https://github.com/Friendly-Neighborhood/FullstackAssignment
+1. Download source code from the repository - https://github.com/Friendly-Neighborhood/FullstackAssignment
 2. Extract **golang_api** project folder on you computer (anywhere you like)
 3. Open **golang_api** folder in the terminal
 4. Run `go run main.go` command in the terminal